Hyperkalemia in Emergency Medicine Medication

 Albuterol (Ventolin, Proventil)

-Adrenergic agonist that increases plasma insulin concentration, which may in turn help shift K+ into intracellular space.
-Lowers K+ level by 0.5-1.5 mEq/L. Can be very beneficial in patients with renal failure when fluid overload is concern.
-Onset of action is 30 min; duration of action is 2-3 h.
+Albuterol is an adrenergic agonist that increases the plasma insulin concentration, which may, in turn, help shift K+ into the intracellular space.
+It lowers K+ levels by 0.5-1.5 mEq/L. Albuterol can be very beneficial in patients with renal failure when fluid overload is a concern.
+The onset of action is 30 minutes; the duration of action is 2-3 hours.

 Diuretics